 AP and Transfer Credit

-Advanced Placement and IB/GCE A-level Exams
+Advanced Placement

-How to have your AP credit posted
+How to have your College Board AP credit posted

 Arrange for College Board to send your official score reports directly to Cornell University using code 2098.
 The Engineering Registrar will review your report and award the appropriate credit based on your scores.
 Credit will then be added to your official record and transcript.
 To confirm you have received your AP credit navigate to your Student Center account.

-How to have your IB/GCE A-level exam credit posted
+How to have your IB/GCE A-Level exam credit posted

 Submit your original IB or GCE-A level transcript to our office in 170 Rhodes Hall or by email.
 Our office will review your original transcript and award the appropriate credit based on your scores.